opentelekomcloud/terraform-provider-opentelekomcloud/docs/resources/ecs_instance_v1.md

   * `co-p1`: high I/O(performance-optimized) disk type.
   * `uh-l1`: ultra-high I/O(latency-optimized) disk type.

 * `system_disk_size` - (Optional) The system disk size in GB, The value range is 1 to 1024.
   Changing this creates a new server.

 * `data_disks` - (Optional) An array of one or more data disks to attach to the instance.
-The data_disks object structure is documented below.
+The `data_disks` object structure is documented below.
 Changing this creates a new server.

 * `security_groups` - (Optional) An array of one or more security group IDs to associate with the server.
-Changing this results in adding/removing security groups from the existing server.
+If this parameter is left blank, the `default` security group is bound to the ECS by default.

 * `availability_zone` - (Required) The availability zone in which to create the server.
   Changing this creates a new server.

 * `auto_recovery` - (Optional) Whether configure automatic recovery of an instance.

 * `delete_disks_on_termination` - (Optional) Delete the data disks upon termination of the instance.
   Defaults to false.
 Changing this creates a new server.

 * `tags` - (Optional) Tags key/value pairs to associate with the instance.